premepreme/git-commands/README.md

    ```

 6. Describe 2 steps to configure the repository so git will ignore all files in the `out/` directory:
-   - step one
+   - Create a file named .gitignore
-   - step two
+   - Add a line in .gitignore out/

 7. Command to move all the .py files from `src` to the top-level directory of this repository, so they are also moved in the Git repo.
    ```